Stress in the Workplace

 Prolonged distress can significantly weaken your immune system, making you more vulnerable to bacterial and viral infections.
 It can also lead your thoughts to wander or become otherwise unfocused and make you both more susceptible to and more likely to cause accidental injury.
 The fast-paced environment that characterizes the modern workplace encourages workers to push themselves to the limits of their capacity, but it is important for you to be mindful of your health.
 Here are some helpful hints to help reduce stress in your work life:

 - Take breaks – the law requires employers to give their workers break time based on the length of their shifts.
 Take advantage of this so that you can have time to unwind.

 - Rest your eyes – many jobs involve staring at the glare of a computer screen for hours on end, which can cause altered breathing and blinking in addition to eyestrain, so take a moment to rest your eyes.

 - Make your space comfortable – you will be spending a lot of time in your workspace, so make it as comfortable as possible.
 Physical discomfort will heighten agitation, leading you to have stronger adverse reactions to other stresses.

-If you have suffered an injury while on the job, contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227.
+If you have suffered an injury while on the job, contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227.
 Let us help you seek the benefits you are due for your occupational injury or illness.